 The differential diagnosis for multiple bone periostitis include but not limited to the following:

-Peripheral primitive neuroectodermal tumors (pPNET) tend to be large and agressive retroperitoneal tumours.
+Peripheral primitive neuroectodermal tumours (pPNET) tend to be large and aggressive retroperitoneal tumours.

-The imaging characteristics of peripheral PNETs is nonspecific.
-However, they should be considered in the differential diagnosis for an large, aggressive retroperitoneal mass.
+The imaging characteristics of peripheral PNETs are nonspecific.
+However, they should be considered in the differential diagnosis of a large, aggressive retroperitoneal mass.

 Periventricular leukomalacia (PVL) or white matter injury of prematurity affecting the periventricular zones, and typically results in cavitation and periventricular cyst formation.

 It is important to note that both periventricular and subcortical leukomalacia correspond to a continuous diseas...